osaxon/fragile-scrum/README.md

 ## ✨ Key Features

 ### Backend Architecture
-- Ready for PocketBase 0.23.
-All the functionality is working with PocketBase v0.23-rc14
+- Running the latest version of Pocketbase (v0.23).
 - Single-binary build.
-Uses Go's "embed" package to embed a React front-end as a file system inside the compiled binary.
+Uses Go's "embed" package to embed the React front-end as a file system inside the compiled binary.
 - PocketBase is installed as a Go package and used as a framework.
 The project makes use of many extension features including:
   - Custom hooks and middleware
   - Route binding